elleinadseer/w2-portfolio/README.md

 ## Description

-I have tasked to create a portfolio page.
+I have been tasked to create a portfolio page.
 I have utilisied core skills such as flexbox, media queries and CSS varaibles in the creation of this page.
 I have shown my work samples so that an employer can review my work.

 I have included my name, a recent photo and links in the navigation to sections about myself, my work and my contact details.
 My first application image is larger than the others and all images link through to my projects.
 The page has a responsive layout that adapts to the reader's viewport.